 Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 The sutures are reabsorb able ,and there is no discomfort associated with this process.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Oral and maxillofacial surgeons Wayne E. Tipps, DDS, Steven P. Tipps, DDS, Hal Jones, DDS, John A. Spann, DDS, and Ivo Aaron Miller, DDS, or your family dentist.
+Discuss your problem with the persons best able to effectively help you: Oral and maxillofacial surgeons Wayne E. Tipps, DDS, Steven P. Tipps, DDS, Hal Jones, DDS, John A. Spann, DDS, Ivo Aaron Miller, DDS, and Brandon K. Cannon, DDS or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
 Call the office if this occurs.